jawj/zapatos-docs/src/index.md

 It returns an `UpsertReturnable` or `UpsertReturnable[]`.
 An `UpsertReturnable` is the same as a `JSONSelectable` except that it includes one additional property, `$action`, taking the string `'INSERT'` or `'UPDATE'` so as to indicate which eventuality occurred for each row.

-The optional fourth argument is an `options` object.
-Available options are `returning` and `extras` (see documentation for `insert`), plus `updateColumns`, `noNullUpdateColumns`, and `updateValues`.

-* The `updateColumns` option allows you to specify a subset of columns (as either one name or an array of names) that are to be updated on conflict.
-For example, you might want to include all columns except `createdAt` in this list.

-* The `noNullUpdateColumns` option takes a column name or array of column names which are not to be overwritten with `NULL` in the case that the `UPDATE` branch is taken.

-* The `updateValues` option allows you to specify alternative column values to be used in the `UPDATE` query branch: [see below](#updatevalues).

 Let's say we have a table of app subscription transactions:

 ```sql